 I took my time on the downhill portion, taking tons of photos and just enjoying the fantastic Southern California coast.

-As the trail gets back down close to the highway, you will see a small spur trail that will take you back to the parking lot.
+As the trail gets down close to the highway, you will see a small spur trail that will take you back to the parking lot.

 This is a great coastal hike that is not too hard and which has fantastic views.
 If you have the full day, you can even spend some time at the beach as well when you are there.
 Let me know what you think in the comments.